Cobord/RetryableResult/README.md

 # Try Repeatedly

-We have an asynchronous function that besides the good results can return recovarable and nonrecoverable errors.
+We have an asynchronous function that besides the good results can return recoverable and nonrecoverable errors.

 We have another asynchronous function which repeatedly tries this function until either
   - success